-Currency risk is the risk of fluctuating values in assets or liabilities resulting from variations in exchange rates.
-The majority of IBTs development costs are commitments in foreign currencies.
-Should the SEK be reduced in value versus foreign currencies, it may have considerable impact on the Company's financial position and results.
-As of the balance sheet date, the Company has no currency hedges.
-The currencies against which IBT has the greatest exposure are USD and EUR.
+Currency risk is the risk that the value of assets and liabilities will vary due to changes in exchange rates.
+The majority of IBT's development costs consist of commitments in other currencies.
+If the SEK decreases in value against the currency in question, it can have a significant impact on the company's position and results.
+The currencies to which IBT has the greatest exposure are USD and EUR.